adamgreig/stm32ral/README.md

 ```

 There is an `Instance` struct which represents a value you can own and move
-around and give out references to etc, which Derefs to a `RegisterBlock`
+around and give out references to, which Derefs to a `RegisterBlock`
 to actually access the registers.
 There's only one `Instance` for each
 peripheral instance; you can get it using `take()` and return it for someone
 else using `release()` (see below).